WojciechMatuszewski/programming-notes/web/react/react.md

 React team still have to asses different choices but one is almost certain that `.defaultProps` will go out of favour very soon.

-### Safe refs with Concurrent Mode
+### Safe refs with concurrent features

 So you already know the difference with `Rendering`, `Committing` and `Reconciliation`.

-The deal is that when `Concurrent Mode` is active React might call your function (or your render method) multiple times.
+The deal is that when _concurrent features_ are active React might call your function (or your render method) multiple times.

 This is all and good but might cause some problems with mutable objects like